omahn/edison/docs/HOWTO.md

 *  http://edison/api/puppet/<FQDN of Host>/ - returns metadata and puppet classes
 *  http://edison/api/hosts/<FQDN of Host>/ - returns hostname, rack, room, suite, datacentre and class.
-*  http://edison/api/kickstart/<FQDN of Host>/ - returns the value from the AutoInstallFile field on the Configuration Item Profile
+*  http://edison/api/kickstart/ - returns the value from the AutoInstallFile field on the Configuration Item Profile when sent the X-RHN-Provisioning-Mac-0 header

 All urls are generated using Piston, therefore you can get XML, JSON, Raw Text or YAML out of them simply by appending ?format=xml/json/raw/yaml to the end of the query string.